joranquinten/instaninja/README.md

 ### Download

 You can grab the [latest version here](https://github.com/joranquinten/instaninja/releases/latest).
-You may need to ignore or manually enable the unsigned app warning before it'll work.
-If you have trust issues, you can check the code and build it yourself on any MacOS platform by following the "Running the project" steps.
+Mac users may need to ignore or manually enable the unsigned app warning before it'll work.
+If you have trust issues, you can check the code and build it yourself on (at least) any MacOS platform by following the "Running the project" steps.

 ### Support
 If you love to shave some time of cropping and blurring, consider [☕️ buying me a coffee](https://www.buymeacoffee.com/joranquinten)!